ibm-cloud-docs/containers/cs_cluster.md

 6. Complete the questionnaire and click **Place order**.

-    **Note:** Portable public IP addresses are charged on a monthly.
+    **Note:** Portable public IP addresses are charged on a monthly basis.
 If you choose to remove portable public IP addresses after you created them, you still must pay the monthly charge, even if you used them only part of the month.

 7. After the subnet is provisioned, make the subnet available to your Kubernetes cluster.
     1. From the Infrastructure dashboard, select the subnet that you created and note the ID of the subnet.